Self-learning

 I had no personal projects to showcase my skills.

-Jokes aside, after spending a whole term applying to internships while juggling assignments and exams, I set out to use my free time over the summer to pick up some real technical skills, in hopes it would make my next job search a little easier.
+Jokes aside, after spending a whole term applying to internships while juggling assignments and exams, I set out to use my free time over the summer to pick up some real technical skills, in hopes to make my next job search a little easier.

-After some thought, I decided to pursue learning full-stack development, as it seemed like a foundational skill worth learning and one of the most accessible paths into the SWE industry.
+After some thought, I decided to learn full-stack development, as it seemed like a foundational skill worth learning and one of the most accessible paths into the SWE industry.

 The common advice for learning any technical skill is to just "build projects".
 However, I personally find that diving into projects without any foundational knowledge isn't the most effective approach for my learning style, and I also wanted to avoid the classic trap of tutorial hell.

-Instead, I first looked for a structured course that I could study off of.
+Instead, I looked for a structured course that I could study through first.
 After some research and Reddit browsing, I landed on Full Stack Open, a free online course by the University of Helsinki, covering essentials like React and REST APIs.

 From mid-June to late-July, I spent about 2 hours per day working through 7 sections of the course: